StaymanHou/problem_solving_algorithm/1_overview.md

 end
 ````

-The outermost part of the `.solve` method is a while loop which represents the iterative nature of problem-solving.
-As we attempt to solve the problem, our understanding of the problem or the solution will change, which may call us to go another round, and so forth and so on...
+The outermost part of the `.solve` method is a while loop which represents the **iterative** nature of problem-solving.

+The `rescue` (`catch`) clause and the `next` keyword here indicate the fact that as we attempt to solve the problem, our understanding of the problem or the solution will change, which may tell us to go another round, and so forth and so on...

 ```ruby
 module ProblemSolver